mawilms/lembas/README.md

 </div>

+> **Note: Lembas is currently heavily work in progress and will contain a lot changes in the upcoming release.
+The app will get a major rework.**

 Lembas is a plugin management tool completely written in Rust for the game "Lord of the Rings Online".
 You may ask why we chose the name "Lembas"?
 Good question.
 For a succesful journey in LotRO you may need some plugins but definitely the famous lembas bread!

 ## Table of contents